Eschatologue/CM_wiki/docs/class/barbarian/ancestral-guardian.md

 ### Level 10: Consult the Spirits

 You gain the ability to consult with your ancestral spirits.
 You can cast the [:spell-lv2: Augury](../../spells/description/core/level-2.md#augury) or [:spell-lv2: Clairvoyance](../../spells/description/core/level-3.md#clairvoyance) spell without using a spell slot or material components. :ability-wis: Wisdom is your spellcasting ability for these spells.
-After you cast either spell in this way, you can't do so again until you finish a Short or Long Rest.
+After you cast either spell in this way, you can't do so again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ### Level 14: Vengeful Ancestors